appknox/careers/README.md

 ## Open Positions
 * [Software Engineer](https://github.com/appknox/careers/blob/master/software-engineer-xcode.md) (XCode) [Min.
 2 years of experience]
 * [Security Researcher & Analyst](https://github.com/appknox/careers/blob/master/security-analyst.md) [Min.
 2 years of experience]

-## Other Positions [
+## Other Positions

-These positions are urrently filled at the moment.
-You can still send us your resumes, but we are not hire for these roles untill there is a need again.
+These positions are currently filled at the moment.
+You can still send us your resumes for future reference, but we are not hiring for these roles at the moment.

 * [Backend Engineer](https://github.com/appknox/careers/blob/master/backend-engineer.md) (Python) [Min.
 2 years of experience]
 * [Frontend Engineer](https://github.com/appknox/careers/blob/master/frontend-engineer.md) [Min.
 2 years of experience]